vanegasj/alphafold3/docs/output.md

     position and orientation between two tokens in the predicted structure.
     Higher values indicate higher predicted error and therefore lower confidence.
-For proteins and nucleic acids, PAE score is essentially the same as AlphaFold2, where the error is measured relative to frames constructed from the protein backbone.
+For proteins and nucleic acids, PAE score is essentially the same as AlphaFold 2, where the error is measured relative to frames constructed from the protein backbone.
 For small molecules and post-translational modifications, a frame is constructed for each atom from its closest neighbors from a reference conformer.